Everything You Need to Know About San Francisco On One Page

 and the whole area surrounding the current San Francisco Shopping Centre, were also a place for the Asians.
 Most

-Japanese who came to the US become more acquainted with these areas.
+Japanese immigrants who came to the US become more acquainted with these areas.

-When the earthquake broke in 1906, the aftermath was so devastating that they were forced to move from their homes
+When the earthquake broke in 1906, the aftermath was so devastating that the Japanese immigrants were forced to move from their homes

 and occupying the Western Addition.
 More and more Japanese started moving here, building churches and shrines.
 They